DREAM: A Benchmark Study for Deepfake photoREalism AssessMent: Baseline Methods

 \subsection{Finetuning based Methods}

-The top-3 methods from our competition work \cite{Peng2023DFGC-VRA:Assessment} are tested, i.e., the OPDAI method, the HUST method, and the UNILJ method, all named after the competition teams' affiliations.
-They all finetune a deep model on the deepfake realism assessment dataset.
-We elaborate these methods in the following.
+The top-3 methods from our competition work \cite{Peng2023DFGC-VRA:Assessment} are tested, i.e., the OPDAI, the HUST, and the UNILJ methods, which are all spacial networks, and we also test two spatial-temporal networks, i.e. Patch-VQ \cite{Ying2021Patch-VQ:Problem} and Fast-VQA \cite{Wu2022FAST-VQA:Sampling}.
+They are all finetuned on our deepfake photorealism assessment dataset.

 \textbf{The OPDAI method} employs the Swin-transformer v2 (\texttt{swinv2\_large\_window12to16\_192to256\_22kft1k}, 197M-parameters) \cite{Liu2022SwinResolution}.
-It is first pretrained on the DFDC deepfake detection dataset \cite{Dolhansky2020TheDataset} using the MSE loss, and then finetuned on our realism assessment data.
-The finetuning minimizes two losses, i.e., the Norm-in-norm loss \cite{Li2020Norm-in-normAssessment} originally proposed for image quality assessment and the KL-divergence loss.
-The Norm-in-norm loss uses normalization to speed-up convergence and to encourage linear predictions with respect to groundtruth scores.
-Given label $Q$ and prediction $\hat{Q}$, the Norm-in-norm loss is defined as:
+It is first pretrained on the DFDC deepfake detection dataset \cite{Dolhansky2020TheDataset}, and then finetuned on our photorealism assessment data.
+The finetuning minimizes two losses, i.e., the Norm-in-norm loss and the KL-divergence loss, as in Eqn. \ref{Eqn_OPDAI}.
+For inference, three frames of a video are used for frame-level photorealism prediction and then averaged.

-where $S_i$ is the normalized version of the groundtruth score $Q_i$, and $\hat{S}_i$ can be similarly calculated. $N$ is the number of training samples in a batch.
-The parameter $q$ is set to 2 here.
-The KL-divergence loss is defined as:

-where $W_i$ is the Softmax-normalized version of the groundtruth scores $Q_i$, and $\hat{W}_i$ can be similarly calculated.
-Finally, the total loss is the sum of the two losses:

-Drop path \cite{Huang2016DeepDepth} and data augmentations are used to alleviate overfitting.
-For inference, three frames respectively at the 0.25, 0.5, and 0.75 length of a video are used for frame-level realism prediction and then averaged.
-Test time augmentation based on left-right flipping is also adopted.

-\textbf{The HUST method} we test in this work is a simplified version of \cite{Peng2023DFGC-VRA:Assessment}, where we only train one model instead of the original five for ensemble in \cite{Peng2023DFGC-VRA:Assessment}, and we also do not use any extra data.
-The base model is a ConvNeXt \cite{Liu2022A2020s} pretrained on the ImageNet dataset (\texttt{convnext\_tiny\_384\_in22ft1k}, 29M-parameters), and it is finetuned on our realism assessment dataset.
-The training loss is a combination of three terms:
+\textbf{The HUST method} in this work is a simplified version of that in \cite{Peng2023DFGC-VRA:Assessment}, where we only train one model instead of five for ensemble.
+The base model is a ConvNeXt \cite{Liu2022A2020s} pretrained on the ImageNet dataset (\texttt{convnext\_tiny\_384\_in22ft1k}, 29M-parameters).
+The training loss is a combination of Mean Absolute Error (MAE) loss, Pearson Linear Correlation Coefficient (PLCC) loss \cite{Wu2022FAST-VQA:Sampling} and a modified pair-wise ranking loss \cite{Wen2021AAssessment}.
+For inference, the video-level score is obtained by averaging 20 frame-level scores.

-where $\alpha=0.5$ and $\beta=1$.
-The first part is the Mean Absolute Error (MAE) loss, i.e., the L1 loss.
-The second part is the Pearson Linear Correlation Coefficient (PLCC) loss \cite{Wu2022FAST-VQA:Sampling}, since PLCC is one of the evaluation metrics and is also a differentiable function.
-It is defined as:

-The third part is a modified pair-wise ranking loss \cite{Wen2021AAssessment}, which pulls the estimated quality difference of two images closer to the margin.
-It is defined as:

-Data augmentation is used in training, and for inference the video-level score is obtained by averaging 20 frame-level scores.